Amman in One Day: the perfect Amman itinerary

-Once Amman became the capital of independent Jordan in 1946, it really began to develop, sprawling over the hills and valleys to become the sixth largest city in the Arab world.
+Once Amman became the capital of independent Jordan in 1946, it really began to develop.
+Sprawling over the hills and valleys to become the sixth largest city in the Arab world.
 A young city that keeps attracting expatriates from all over the world.
 It is therefore no surprise that Amman has lots to offer.
-Home to different ethnic groups it is varied and dynamic with trendy cafes, a great food scene and a buzzing nightlife.
+Home to different ethnic groups, it is a varied and dynamic city with trendy cafes, a great food scene and a buzzing nightlife.

 Amman in one day

 Now you might wonder whether it is even possible to see everything when you only have one day in Amman.
 Despite being such a large city, most of the city’s tourist attractions are within walking distance of each other.
 So, yes, it is very well possible to get a good sense of Amman in one day.